intel/QAT_Engine/docs/install.md

 ## Installing from Source code.
 QAT Engine supports various crypto libraries and QAT generations with both hardware and software based accelerations.
-Follow the steps below to build qatengine for specific target.
+Follow the steps below to build qatengine/qatprovider for specific target.

 Clone the the Intel&reg; QAT OpenSSL\* Engine Github Repo using:
 ```